 - GI side-effects such as nausea, vomiting, dyspepsia and constipation are quite common.
 Anorexia or increased appetite with weight gain may occur.

-- Urticaria, angioedema, anaphylaxis, arthralgia, myalgia and photosensitivity may occur as idiosyncratic reactions.
+- Urticaria, angio-oedema, anaphylaxis, arthralgia, myalgia and photosensitivity may occur as idiosyncratic reactions.
 A range of minor CNS symptoms such as headache, insomnia, tremor and dizziness may occur.

-- Hyponatraemia may occur in the elderly with SSRIs and less commonly with other antidepressants.
+- Hyponatraemia may occur in the elderly with SSRIs and, less commonly, with other antidepressants.
 It is thought to be due to the syndrome of inappropriate antidiuretic hormone (ADH) secretion.
-CSM advises to consider the diagnosis in all elderly patients on antidepressants who develop drowsiness, confusion or convulsions.
+CSM advises considering the diagnosis in all elderly patients on antidepressants who develop drowsiness, confusion or convulsions[3, 19].

 - Other side-effects include sweating, galactorrhoea, urinary retention, movement disorders and dyskinesias and cutaneous bleeding (purpura and ecchymoses).

-- Increased risk of suicidal ideation is postulated but as yet unproven.
+- Increased risk of suicidal ideation is postulated but as yet unproven[28, 30].

 - Serotonin syndrome - this can occur with overdose or concurrent MAOI use.
-It includes altered mental state, autonomic dysfunction, and neuromuscular abnormalities.
+It includes altered mental state, autonomic dysfunction, and neuromuscular abnormalities[3, 31].

 - There may also be an increased tendency of apathy in elderly individuals treated with SSRIs, despite improvement of depression.
-Similarly, some data suggest an increase in fracture risk in patients over the age of fifty on SSRIs.
+Similarly, some data suggest an increase in fracture risk in patients over the age of 50 years on SSRIs.

 Initiation and discontinuation